How to Elope in Olympic National Park | The Ultimate Guide (Updated for 2026)

 Sol Duc Falls

-Set in the lush temperate rainforest of the Olympic Mountains, Sol Duc Falls is one of Washington's most photogenic waterfalls, where the Sol Duc River dramatically splits into up to four channels before plunging 37 feet into a narrow canyon.
+Set in the lush temperate rainforest of the Olympic Mountains, Sol Duc Falls is one of Washington's most photogenic waterfalls.
+The Sol Duc River splits into multiple channels before dropping 37 feet into a narrow canyon, creating a dramatic and unique scene.

 The Best Places for Your Elopement Ceremony in Olympic National Park

-There are no limits to where you can hold a ceremony for an intimate wedding with only the two of you.
-During the summer season, the mountains are an excellent choice for two-person elopement ceremonies.
-The entrance to Hurricane Ridge is difficult with guests since there are queues and a limit to how many cars can enter.
+There are no limits on where you can hold a ceremony for an intimate wedding if it’s just the two of you.
+During the summer season, the mountains are a great choice for two-person elopement ceremonies.
+Keep in mind that the entrance to Hurricane Ridge can be difficult with guests, as there are long lines and limits on how many cars can enter.

-If you have up to 10 guests, you can have your elopement ceremony anywhere.
+If you’re planning to bring up to 10 guests, you can hold your elopement ceremony in most areas of the park.

-For large groups (up to 20 guests including a couple and vendors), I recommend the beaches (Ruby beach, for instance), which are very accessible to guests and allow many people to attend.
+For larger groups (up to 20 guests, including a couple and vendors), I recommend the beaches, such as Ruby Beach or Rialto Beach.
+They are easy to access and allow more space for guests.

-When the number of attendees exceeds 20 - I recommend a private venue such as Fern Acres, Lake Crescent Lodge, Sol Duc Hot Springs Resort, Log Cabin Resort, or Kalaloch Lodge.
-There are also campsites with group sites: Hoh Rainforest Campground, Kalaloch Campground, Fairholme Campground.
+If your group exceeds 20 people, I suggest choosing a private venue, such as Fern Acres, Lake Crescent Lodge, Lake Quinault Lodge, Sol Duc Hot Springs Resort, Log Cabin Resort, or Kalaloch Lodge.
+There are also campgrounds with group sites, including Hoh Rain Forest Campground, Kalaloch Campground, and Fairholme Campground.

 The Best Places to Stay in Olympic National Park

-Here are some tips and tricks how to choose a cabin for your elopement (especially, with guests):
+Here are some tips and tricks on how to choose a cabin for your elopement (especially if you’re bringing guests):

-1. When booking through Airbnb, keep in mind their policy regarding celebratory events on the property.
-While it's generally not allowed, hosts may grant permission if you inquire directly.
-VRBO, on the other hand, doesn't have such restrictions.
+1. When booking through Airbnb, keep their policy about events in mind.
+Celebrations are generally not allowed, but some hosts may give permission if you message them directly.
+VRBO does not have the same restrictions.

-2. Think outside the box when booking a fun place to stay.
-You’re not just limited to a hotel room.
-Booking somewhere fun and unique can level-up your overall elopement experience (and it would be a super fun place to take “getting ready” photos).
+2. Think outside the box when choosing a place to stay.
+You’re not limited to a hotel room.
+Booking something fun and unique can really elevate your elopement experience (and it makes a super fun place for “getting ready” photos).

-3. If finding a single Airbnb for your group size proves challenging, consider the option of renting two or even 3 smaller ones.
-For instance, you could explore combinations like 10+4, 4 + 4 people, 6 + 2 people, or 6 + 4 people etc
+3. If it’s hard to find one Airbnb that fits your entire group, consider renting two or even three smaller ones.
+For example, you could split your group into 10+4, 4 + 4, 6 + 2, or 6 + 4 people.

-4. Book lodging as close to your chosen locations as you can, so you don't spend a lot of time driving, however, if you have some difficulties with finding a suitable cabin, expand your search radius beyond your chosen location to areas within a 1-hour drive.
-For Hurricane Ridge and Lake Crescent: Options near Lake Sutherland, Port Angeles, Sequim, and others might offer suitable accommodations.
-For Ocean shores and Hoh Rainforest: Forks, Kalaloch
+4. Try to book lodging as close to your ceremony location as possible so you don't spend too much time driving.
+If you’re having trouble finding the right cabin, expand your search to places within about a one-hour drive.
+For the Hurricane Ridge and Lake Crescent elopements, look near Lake Sutherland, Port Angeles, or Sequim.
+For Ocean Shores and the Hoh Rain Forest, consider Forks or Kalaloch.

 Cabins